chagge/launcher/README.md

 After getting this "tree-model" in mind, now let's think about the limitations of GUI.

 Imagine you want to complete a task(reach a node in the tree), what you have to do is to travel from root node down to your target node.

-Now here comes the problem: what if the node is deep and this node needs to be reached quite frequently on a daily basis?
+Now here comes the problem: what if a node is deep but it needs to be reached quite frequently on a daily basis?

 The fact is that users waste their time repeating meaningless operations, "travel a long way down" to some pretty frequent nodes.

-If you don't get this, consider why android provides some home-screen widgets for airplane-mode, WiFi, 3G, and brightness shortcuts.
+If you don't get this, consider why android provides some home-screen shortcuts (or widgets) for airplane-mode, WiFi, 3G, and brightness setting.

 What is Dophist Voice-Tag?
 ---